Update 12th October 2020

 The most annoying thing for me was the Yorkshire Post had a story In covering the incident, they said we were taken to hospital with cuts and bruises!
 Far from the truth.

-The police attended at the time, but there was nothing to suggest the police were going to try and trace the owner to have the bull secured.
+The police attended at the time, but there was nothing to suggest the police were going to try and trace the owner to have the aggressive cow secured.
 We are not aware they have notified anyone, and the Health and Safety Executive have not been in touch with us.

-As far as we know, the bull still has full access to the bridle path and is awaiting its next victim.
+As far as we know, the cow still has full access to the bridle path and is awaiting its next victim.

 All photos courtesy of Craig and Audrey